GoteoFoundation/hackdash/DEVELOPERS.md

 ```
 config/         -> Config files
-public/         -> Images, css and other public resources.
+public/         -> Images, css and other public resources
-                   Generated grunt files goes here as well.
 views/          -> Basic templates for node.
 Using Jade template language
 lib/            -> Classes, models and application packages
 client/         -> Frontend files, using the Marionette framework